gchapim/CurrencyExchange/README.md

 ## Installation

-You can fork and run it as a rails app.
+You can clone and run it as a rails app.

 ## Usage